true

 .
 Thus eventually false

-is stored in $y.and
+is stored in $y.

 operation is another boolean operation involving two boolean values which results in true